-Information and information systems are assets of high value to the University, as they are essential to many academic and administrative activities.
-They must be protected, with the same care as valuable physical assets, from threats such as disclosure, damage or loss, whether accidental or deliberate.
-The purpose of this policy is to set out the responsibilities of members of the University community to safeguard information assets, ensuring that:
+Information and information systems are assets of high value to the University. as they are essential to many academic and administrative activities.
+They must he protected, with the same care as valuable physical assets, from threats such as disclosure, damage or loss, whether accidental or deliberate.
+The purpose at this policy is to set out the responsibilities of members of the University community to safeguard information assets, ensuring that:

 For the purposes of this policy and associated standards:

 Information Systems Security Policy applies to all employees, including faculty, support staff, contractors, consultants, and other workers at Queen’s University, and those employees of external organizations who access University information and records.
 The policy applies to all information systems owned by and/or operated by the University, or that are operated by agents of the University.

 This policy covers only information handled via computers arid/or networks.
 Although the policy and standards may mention other manifestations such as voice and paper, they do not directly address the security of information in these forms.

 Security of information depends on the security of the systems used to collect, process, store, and communicate it, and the actions of individuals making use of those systems.
 No one component of a system provides security.
 Security policy is only effective in the context of a coordinated and comprehensive set of controls, mechanisms, procedures, and behaviors.